lykia-rs/lykiadb/README.md

 Alternatively, you can use the Reverie API to interact with the database programmatically.
 The API is well-documented and easy to use.

 ## Scripting Language
-Reverie's scripting language provides a set of built-in functions for working with the database, as well as the ability to define custom functions.
+- Reverie's scripting language provides a set of built-in functions for working with the database, as well as the ability to define custom functions.
 The language is designed to be easy to use, with a syntax that is similar to other popular scripting languages.

-## SQL-like Syntax
-Reverie's SQL-like syntax allows database developers to use familiar syntax and commands to interact with the database.
+- SQL-like Syntax: Reverie's SQL-like syntax allows database developers to use familiar syntax and commands to interact with the database.
 The syntax includes support for common SQL commands such as SELECT, INSERT, UPDATE, DELETE, and more.

 ## Distributed by design
 Reverie is built using the Raft consensus algorithm, which ensures that the database is fault-tolerant and consistent.
 This means that even in the event of a node failure or network partition, the database can continue to operate and provide consistent data.